frobware/kvm-cluster-up/README.md

 ## Take a snapshot

-Prep the machine(s) in some way, then take a snaphost so we can eaily
+Prep the machine(s) in some way, then take a snapshot so we can eaily
 revert:

 	$ SNAPSHOT=baseinstall kup-snapshot-create 1